cakebatterandsprinkles/portfolio-gatsby/src/posts/26-react_hooks.md

 ### useEffect()

 useEffect hook accepts a function as an argument and runs that function after React renders (or re-renders) your component to the DOM.
 It also accepts a second (optional) argument, which is the data it should look out for.
 This second argument is called **the array of dependencies** and it can be of any length.
 This second argument decides when this hook will run.
+The point of this list is to keep your component's state fresh and in sync with the side effect you are causing.
 If there is a second argument, the function that is given as the first argument will only run when the data specified in the second argument changes.
 If there is no second argument, the function given as the first argument will run for every update of the component.
 If there is an empty array as the second argument, the function will run when the component is destroyed.

 Another thing to remember is that useEffect does a shallow comparison (===) for all the items in the array of dependencies.
 So be careful when you are using referance type data.